ecdye/macSubtitleOCR/README.md

 swift build
 ```

-The completed build should be available in the `.build/debug` directory.
+The compiled build will be available in the `.build/debug` directory.

-### Testing
+### Running Tests

-Tests compare the output to a know good output.
+The testing process compares OCR output against known correct results.
-We target a match of at least 95% as different machines will produce slightly different output.
+We aim for at least 95% accuracy, because slight differences may occur between machines.

 ``` shell
 swift test